 A degree in the Humanities develops an advanced level of competence in the use of language and the exercise of critical thought, providing a basis for a variety of career options and professional choices.
 Each member of the Humanities faculty serves as an advisor to help students successfully complete their degree program and accomplish their career goals, and each member participates in the teaching of HUM 101 and HUM 448.

 Students may declare the major at any time.
 Formal admission to the major occurs after students complete 32 hours of college level course work.

 All University Studies requirements must be met with a total of 120 semester hours required for graduation.
 One-third of the 120 hours must be upper division courses.
-For the Humanities major, 51 semester hours are required, including HUM 101, HUM 201, HUM 300, HUM 448, an internship, and specific support courses.
-At least one-half of the semester hours applied to the major must be upper division courses.
+For the Bachelor of Arts in Interdisciplinary Humanities, students complete 48 credit hours in the major.
+These include 36 credit hours in at least three disciplines, and HUM/SS-101: Inquiry, Discovery, Practice; HUM/SS-201 Special Topics in Interdisciplinary Studies; LS-452:Capstone Project; and an internship.
+One-half of the 48 credit hours must be upper division courses.
+Students must take one half of the credit hours required for the major at Spalding University.
 For the minor, students must complete 21 semester hours, including HUM 101 and two upper division courses in each of the following: Art, English, Religious Studies/Philosophy.

-In the senior year, students enroll in HUM 448, Senior Seminar for which, among other projects, they complete a significant research project reviewed by all faculty in the School of Liberal Studies.
+In the senior year, students enroll in LS-452 for which, among other projects, they complete a significant research project reviewed by all faculty in the School of Liberal Studies.